TESS-Laboratory/chmloader/README.md

 `download_chm` function uses
 [gdalwarp](https://gdal.org/programs/gdalwarp.html) (via
 [`sf::gdal_utils`](https://r-spatial.github.io/sf/reference/gdal_utils.html))
-to efficiently retrieve only the required data from across multiple tiles - the default resolution is 1 m but this can be reprojected as needed using the `res` argument.
+to efficiently retrieve only the required data from multiple tiles - the default resolution is 1 m but this can be reprojected as needed using the `res` argument.